nyutonov/nyutonov/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nyutonov&label=Profile%20views&color=0e75b6&style=flat" alt="nyutonov" /> </p>

+<h3 align="left">Android Development Journey 🌐</h3>

+My journey into the world of Android development began with a curiosity to build powerful and user-friendly mobile applications.
+Over the years, I've honed my skills in:

+Java and Kotlin: Leveraging the versatility of these languages to create robust and efficient Android applications.

+Android Studio: Navigating the intricacies of Android Studio, I enjoy turning concepts into tangible, feature-rich apps.

+UI/UX Design: A firm believer in the importance of aesthetics, I strive to create visually appealing and intuitive user interfaces.

+API Integration: Connecting apps to the wider digital ecosystem, ensuring they seamlessly interact with servers and services.

 - 🔭 I’m currently working on **MaxWay Client App (Clone)**

 - 🌱 I’m currently learning **new technologies in Android**